-Pumpkin Pie is a classic at the holidays and always loved by true pumpkin aficionados.
-It happens to be the dessert I look forward to baking and enjoying the most at Thanksgiving.
-However, sometimes it is fun to change it up just a bit, and add some additional ingredients to pumpkin puree for a fresher take on this classic pie.
+Pumpkin Pie is a true classic and it is well received on the holiday table.
+It happens to be the dessert I look forward to enjoying the most at Thanksgiving, however sometimes it is fun to change it up just a bit, and add some additional ingredients to pumpkin puree for an updated approach to this pie.

 1 1/2 cup all purpose flour + more for dusting